 1. Page Titles and Descriptions

 When it comes to creating titles that search engines consider worthy, the most important thing to remember is that you have no more than 65 characters to create your headline.
-Your headline could be the best there ever has been, but if it is over 65 characters, it’ll definitely get cut off.
-And the same goes for descriptions.
-To avoid this, do your best to keep your titles and descriptions as short but as click-worthy as possible.
-To do this, front-load your title with your keyword and ensure that it is clear, predictable, and emotionally-charging.
+Your headline could be the best there ever has been, but it’ll get cut off if it is over 65 characters.
+The same goes for descriptions.
+To avoid this, do your best to keep your titles and descriptions as short but click-worthy as possible.
+To do this, front-load your title with your keyword and ensure that it is clear, predictable, and emotionally charged.

 2. Permanent Link Structure

 Another way to improve your ranking in Google is using breadcrumbs.
 Breadcrumbs play a crucial role in on-page optimization as they help users and search bots retrace their steps back to your home page from the page they are currently viewing or perusing.
-They also shed more light on how your website is structured, attributes of a page or even a logical path and add context to your website’s innermost pages while reducing factors that may affect your site’s optimization negatively like bounce rate.
-There are generally three types of breadcrumbs: Location breadcrumbs, Path breadcrumbs, and Keyword or Attribute Breadcrumbs.
+They also shed more light on how your website is structured, attributes of a page or even a logical path, and add context to your website’s innermost pages while reducing factors that may affect your site’s optimization negatively, like bounce rate.
+There are generally three breadcrumbs: Location breadcrumbs, Path breadcrumbs, and Keyword or Attribute Breadcrumbs.

 4. Internal Links

-An internal link is basically any link on one page on any given domain that leads to another page on the same domain.
-They help site owners bridge something known as the authority gap between their most profitable content and most link-worthy content.
-This, in turn, makes it easier for search engines to crawl the site, to improve the ranking for specific keywords, and to provide audience more reading options among other things.
+An internal link is any link on one page on any given domain that leads to another page on the same domain.
+They help site owners bridge the authority gap between their most profitable content and most link-worthy content.
+This, in turn, makes it easier for search engines to crawl the site, improve the ranking for specific keywords, and provide the audience with more reading options, among other things.

 5. Text Formatting And The Use Of H1, H2, And H3

 Another thing to consider working on to get ranked better in Google is your text formatting and the use of H1, H2, and H3 tags.
-It is important that you structure your content in a way that is easy to read and navigate.
-Poor spacing can make content look monotonous, consequently increasing your bounce rate.
+You must structure your content in a way that is easy to read and navigate.
+Poor spacing can make the content monotonous, decreasing user engagement.
 To avoid this, make sure that your paragraphs are short and consider using H1, H2, and H3 (subheadings) to break down and explain your content.